bsobocki/Project_DataBase/README.md

  To run the program you need :
 * Python3.x (to interpret all files \*.py),
 * PostgreSQL (DataBase)
-* psycopg2 (to create, connect and manage to the DataBase)
+* psycopg2 (to create and connect to the DataBase and manage it)